JPsquared/Autonomous-Threat-Hunting/README.md

 pip3 install sklearn
 ```

-Will install the sklearn library to your machine and no further action is required to complete installation.
+Will install the sklearn library to your machine.
+No further action is required to complete installation.

 ### Installing